fernandocanizo/resources-for-juniors/javascript-reading.md

   published by Manning on 2021

   Haven't read it, but looking at its subjects looks like a good book to deepen your knowledge after you have read some of the other suggested books to start.

+## Typescript

+The best resource to start with Typescript is the [official site](https://www.typescriptlang.org/), `Docs` section has several introductory tutorials adapted according to previous context.

+Also there lives the [handbook](https://www.typescriptlang.org/docs/handbook/intro.html).

+Another book I read and recommend is [Learning Typescript](https://www.oreilly.com/library/view/learning-typescript/9781098110321/) by Josh Goldberg, from editorial O'Reilly.
+It has a nice set of pratice exercise to hone acquired knowledge.